larahabashy/DSCI522_group_12/doc/Report.md

 With the above in mind, we propose some future improvements to the model.
 One improvement is to perform feature engineering.
-We only have 23 features for the model to learn, which is very limited for problem like this.
-Future research may consider to create new features that would help the model to better learn the pattern, or if possible, to gather from customers such as ccupation, known net asset value, bank account value, number of credit cards, etc. A second improvement is to look at obtaining more data.
+We only have 23 features for the model to learn, which is very limited for a problem like this.
+Future research may consider to create new features that would help the model to better learn patterns, or if possible, to gather information from customers such as occupation, known net asset value, bank account value, number of credit cards, etc. A second improvement is to look at obtaining more data.
 The data currently is limited to a very small population (banks in Taiwan) over a short period of time (6 months in 2005).
 By expanding this over more countries and over additional years may allow for the inclusion features that capture external events